 When sending money to Italy from Poland using bank account transfer you are paying for the outgoing fees, flat fees, currency exchange rate markup, and sometimes an additional incoming transfer fee.
 In some cases, the intermediary and incoming transfer fees will be covered by the receiving bank or financial institution in Italy; this is something that should be clarified ahead of making payment.

-On the other hand, you usually only pay a sender fee and a small exchange rate markup when using online money transfer services such as XE, Instarem and HSBC.
+On the other hand, you usually only pay a sender fee and a small exchange rate markup when using online money transfer services such as Wise and HSBC.

 Before sending money to Italy from Poland, you should consider the following: